 Lowered Plank (Chaturanga Dandasana)

-- This posture is executed by aligning both the upper and lower body in the plank position; if you’re unfamiliar, this is the pushup position—feet behind you, core parallel to the mat and hands on the ground, shoulder width apart.
+- This posture entails aligning both the upper and lower body in the plank position; if you’re unfamiliar, this is the pushup position—feet behind you, core parallel to the mat and hands on the ground, shoulder width apart.

 - Tighten your core and quadriceps and bend the elbows close to the ribcage, lowering toward the floor.